 Your spouse says that the little cabin you acquired during the marriage belongs to both of you, but you insist that it was a gift to you alone or you purchased it with your separate property.
-Which one of you has to convince the judge at trial?
+Which one of you must convince the judge at your divorce trial?

-Joint bank accounts of married persons have a special rule.
-They are presumed to be community property regardless of the terms of the agreement with the bank or if the bank knows that they are married.
+A special rule applies to joint bank accounts of married persons.
+They are considered community property, regardless of the terms of the agreement with the bank.
 See Probate Code §5305(a).

 Are you in the position of having to prove that your property is truly yours?
 Does your spouse insist on getting half of an asset that you know is your separate property?
-We would love to help.
-If you are considering or in a divorce situation in Sacramento, Placer, El Dorado, or Yolo County, please give us a call or set up an appointment directly on our site.
+Hughes Law Group can help you successfully navigate the complexities of getting a divorce in California.
+If you are considering or in a divorce situation in Sacramento, Placer, El Dorado, or Yolo County, call our family law attorneys now or set up an appointment with one directly on our site.